 Just like in the first game the T-Rex cannot be killed whenever you face it, it can barely be slowed down.
 You have to flee both times you encounter it.
 However it can not swallow you whole in this game, instead it just rips you apart.

 Ultimately the T-Rex is not the main villain of the game.
-When it shows up in the last level it is ultimately replaced by a Giganotosaurus.
+When it shows up in the last level it is replaced by a Giganotosaurus.

 Though Giganotosaurus was larger than Tyrannosaurus in real life this game obviously exaggerates the size and power of Giganotosaurus.
 Not that it matters of course as its still an awesome scene.
-What I love about it is that it feels almost comical the way the T-Rex has been chasing you the whole game and then all of a sudden completely out of nowhere a larger Dinosaur just shows up and steals the limelight.
+What I love about it is that it feels almost comical the way the T-Rex has been chasing you the whole game and then all of a sudden completely out of nowhere, a larger Dinosaur just shows up and steals the limelight.

 Dino Crisis 2 is easily one of my favourite video games.
 In fact I’d say that it is possibly the greatest Dinosaur game ever made.
 My only problem with it however is that I feel the T-Rex is used perhaps a bit too sparingly.
-You never get the feeling that it could be around every corner like the first game because it only pops up twice.
+You never get the feeling that it could be around every corner like the first game, because it only pops up twice.
 I think they should have maybe stuck in one more T-Rex fight scene.

 Naturally being the logo of the franchise Tyrannosaurus has appeared in every game based upon the Jurassic Park film series.

-T-Rex Spinosaurus fight before Jurassic Park 3
+T-Rex, Spinosaurus fight before Jurassic Park 3

 In Jurassic Park Operation Genesis the Tyrannosaurus is shown to battle the Spinosaurus in an obvious tribute to their fight in Jurassic Park 3.

 The best thing about the T-Rex in this game is the way it kills you.
 The Deaths are always so elaborate.
-It crushes your skull between to huge crates, crushes you under cars.
+It crushes your skull between two huge crates, crushes you under cars.
 At times its more fun letting your character die just to see what happens.

 And you thought Regina got it bad!

 Tyrannosaurus appears in this game.
 It is the most powerful Dinosaur in the game.
 Considerably more so than the Spinosaurus which it kills in the trailer effortlessly.
 It is both a playable character and an enemy.
-It has the ability to swallow human beings completely whole which will regain your health if you are playing as the Tyrannosaurus.
+It has the ability to swallow human beings completely which will regain your health if you are playing as the Tyrannosaurus.

 Tyrannosaurus has appeared a few times in this long running franchise though only ever as a supporting character.